Zebyan/SortingVisualizer/README.md

 # SortingVisualizer: https://sorting-visualizer-sigma-sandy.vercel.app/
+-!!!
+The backend server might take a bit longer to start (it's a free hosting plan).
+-!
+Please keep in mind that bubble and selection sort are slower algorithms O(n^2), so be carefull when adjusting the delay.

 # Overview
 The Sorting Visualizer allows users to see real-time animations of different sorting algorithms as they work on random arrays.
 The application consists of: